-"Prescription hard copies" means written prescriptions, refill authorizations, institutional orders, verbal or telephoned orders, facsimile (fax) orders, prescription transfers, and electronic prescriptions relied on by the Pharmacy at the time of dispensing.
+"Prescription hard copies" are written prescriptions, refill authorizations, institutional orders, verbal or telephoned orders, facsimile (fax) orders, prescription transfers, and electronic prescriptions that the Pharmacy relies on at the time of dispensing.
 To qualify as an electronic prescription, the electronic prescription must be noted prior to dispensing and must clearly record in a manner that cannot be altered the system-assigned user and date and time stamp to take the place of hard copy documentation.